Demand deficient unemployment occurs when there is insufficient demand in the economy to maintain full employment.

 Cyclical unemployment is related to demand deficient unemployment and often used interchangeably.
 It refers to how unemployment changes with the economic cycle.
 When the economy is booming, jobs are created, and unemployment falls.
 When the economy slows down and goes into recession, firms will lay off workers creating the demand deficient unemployment.

-Unemployment in US increased after 1982 economic downturn and sharply following recession of 2008.
+Unemployment in the US increased after 1982 economic downturn and sharply following the recession of 2008.

 How Long Does Demand Deficient Unemployment Last?

 Classical economic theory suggests any cyclical unemployment will be temporary.
 Classical economists argue that if there is a fall in demand for labour, wages will fall to overcome the surplus of workers.

 However, Keynes argued that demand deficient unemployment could persist in the long term.

 - Workers may resist nominal wage cuts.
 Wages are ‘sticky downwards’.

 - If firms did manage to cut wages, this would lead to a further fall in consumer spending and aggregate demand, causing more unemployment

 - Negative multiplier effect.
 A rise in unemployment will cause a fall in consumer spending and therefore further cause a rise in unemployment.